The Benefits And Risks Of A Platonic Love Relationship

-Platonic love relationships are a rare thing, although they are beginning to be more common in today's society.
-Platonic relationships can be very beneficial to both parties, in ways that romantic love cannot be.
+Platonic love relationships are rare, although they are beginning to be more common in today's society.
+Platonic friendship can be beneficial to both parties in ways that romantic love cannot be.
 For one thing, when two people are in a platonic friendship, they tend to be more open and honest with one another, because a romantic relationship isn't even considered.

 Platonic love can lead to a very strong bond between two people that can serve them well throughout their lives.
-Such friendships can help become the compass by which they judge all of their relationships, and they can give support to one another during times of crisis, especially during romantic relationships that they each may have.
+Such friendships can help become the compass by which they judge all their relationships.
+And they can give support to one another during times of crisis, especially during romantic relationships that they each may have.